allx-g/rock-paper-scissors/README.md

 Rock Paper Scissors
 ========

-Rock Paper Scissors is the classic 2-player game played with hands but recreated virtually on a GameBoy:tm:-esque display played against the computer.
+Rock Paper Scissors is the classic 2-player game played with hands but recreated virtually on a GameBoy:tm:-esque display.

 This is also a project submission for The Odin Project.